🚨 Critical Safety Measures

 ⚖️ ARR-Based Decision Framework

-Critical Insight: The same thiazide dose provides similar cardiovascular ARR across populations (~3%), but hyponatremia ARR varies dramatically from 1.2% (young men) to 14.8% (elderly women), completely changing the benefit-risk calculation.
+Critical Insight: The same thiazide dose provides similar cardiovascular ARR across populations (approximately 3%), but hyponatremia ARR varies dramatically from 1.2% (young men) to 14.8% (elderly women), completely changing the benefit-risk calculation.

 Clinical Application: A 58-year-old male with normal baseline sodium has favorable 1.3:1 benefit-risk ratio, making chlorthalidone an appropriate choice with standard monitoring, while elderly women require alternative agents.